Offres de Noel

 False: This is a very common belief, but we will re-contextualize it to better understand.

-Older nickel-cadmium (NiCd) batteries were susceptible to the memory effect , a phenomenon that occurs when a battery is regularly recharged after being partially discharged, resulting in a loss of capacity and range.
+Older nickel-cadmium (NiCd) batteries were susceptible to the memory effect , a phenomenon that occurs when a battery is regularly recharged after being partially discharged, resulting in a loss of capacity and runtime.

-However, today we use lithium-ion batteries which are not affected by this memory effect.
+However, today we use lithium-ion batteries that are not affected by this memory effect.
 They are designed to handle a large number of charge cycles.
-A full charge cycle begins when the battery is completely discharged and then recharged to full capacity.
+A complete charge cycle begins when the battery is completely discharged and then recharged to its full capacity.

-In fact, keeping your phone charged between 20% and 80% of its capacity can even be beneficial for extending battery life , minimizing stress on it.
-Therefore, it is better to charge your phone regularly rather than letting it completely discharge before each recharge.
+In fact, keeping your phone charged between 20% and 80% of its capacity can actually be beneficial for extending battery life by minimizing stress on your battery.
+So, it's better to charge your phone regularly rather than letting it drain completely before each charge.

 Conclusion

-So, does fast charging damage the battery faster?
+So, does fast charging damage your battery faster?
 If used correctly and according to the manufacturer's recommendations, fast charging does not damage your phone's battery any more than standard charging .

-Among the manufacturers' recommendations, here are some to remember and apply if you want to preserve your phone's battery :
+Among the manufacturers' recommendations, here are a few to remember and apply if you want to preserve your phone's battery :

 • Use certified chargers that meet safety standards